toobaditstaken/TriviaGame/README.md

   * Access the website by starting the HTML file in you cloned repository or click the hosted website link.

-  * Begin pressing the start button.
+  * Begin by pressing the start button.

   * Once started a timer will begin to countdown and you will need to click on the answers of each question.